zhiqing-xiao/sn/README.md

 - Section 2.4.3, the first item group, the first item: Change 【Therefore, $\pi_* < \pi'$, which conflicts】to 【Therefore, $\pi_* \prec \pi'$, which conflicts】.

+- Section 3.1, the paragraph after "Interdisciplinary Reference 3-2", the formula after the line "Therefore".
+Please take care whether there are extra period ".".
+(There may be or may not be, I am not sure.)

 ----

 The repo is for editors only.
 Readers should go to https://zhiqingxiao.github.io/rl-book/en2022